Continuing Education Activity

 As a first-generation antipsychotic, prochlorperazine mainly blocks D2 dopamine receptors in the brain.
 It can also block histaminergic, cholinergic, and noradrenergic receptors.
-One study also found that prochlorperazine inhibits the P2X7 receptor in human macrophages, but not in mouse cells, preventing a calcium ion influx.
+One study found that prochlorperazine also inhibits the P2X7 receptor in human macrophages but not in mouse cells, preventing a calcium ion influx.
 This mechanism was independent of dopamine antagonism.

 Prochlorperazine administration can be oral, parenteral, intramuscular, and rectal.
 All four routes can be given to control nausea and vomiting.
 For nausea and vomiting pre- and post-surgery, the intramuscular and parenteral routes are both viable options.
 For psychiatric conditions, the administration can be via both intramuscular and oral routes.
 For headaches, parenteral is the route used.

 Adult dosing by condition and formulation is as follows:

 Oral Formulation (5 or 10 mg tablets)